yaadlabs/DAO/docs/overview.md

   - This output contains a valid `Triphut.Vote.VoteDatum` datum.
   - The output token and valid datum are paid to the vote validator, specified in the `vmdcVoteValidator` of the `VoteMinterDynamicConfigDatum` that must be included in the reference inputs.
   - The proposal is still active.
 We check this by ensuring the proposal end time provided by the `TallyStateDatum` is after the validity range of the transaction.
 The `TallyStateDatum` must be included in the reference inputs.
-  - The total ADA is greater than the return ADA specificed by the `vReturnAda` field of the `VoteDatum`.
+  - The total ADA is greater than the return ADA specified by the `vReturnAda` field of the `VoteDatum`.

 When the `Triphut.Vote.VoteMinterActionRedeemer` redeemer is set to `Burn`, this policy performs the following checks:
   - That one vote token is burned.